Arcadier/Plugin-Coding-Tutorials/Simpler way of making Custom Fields/README.md

   * There's an API to create the custom fields with a great level of detail.
 Find detailed documentation on this [here](https://github.com/Arcadier/Tutorials/tree/master/Creating%20Custom%20Fields)

-* Created using a much simpler method, descried in detail below.
+* Created using a much simpler method, described in detail below.

 ## But Why?

 You might ask why this method is even used.
 The simplest answer is, it's so much easier.

-Creating a custom field is a 2 step process, whearin you fist call an API to make a custom field, and then you call another API to edit it.
+Creating a custom field is a 2 step process: 1) call the API to create it.
+2) Call another API to edit it.
 This function lets you do that in 1 step. <br/>
-All you need to do is copy-paste the javascript function given below and add the makecustomfields.php and CallAPI.php files at the appropriate location, and then its as simple as calling a function to make and edit Custom Fields.
+All you need to do is copy & paste the javascript function given below in *your* script and add the `makecustomfields.php` and `CallAPI.php` in the same directory as your `html`, `css` and `scripts` folders.
+More information about this [here]().

-Another reason you might want to use this method is while writing scripts that would run for the Users.
-Since this script can be seen by the Users, you cannot deal with Authorization Tokens and Admin IDs here.
-It will be much more secure to let a PHP file residing in the server handle all the API calls.
+Another reason you might want to use this method is while writing scripts that would run for Users.
+Since this script handles client ID's, client secrets and administrator tokens, you do not want it to be handled on client side.
+TLDR: it's not secure.
+It is more secure to let a PHP file residing in the server handle all the API calls and authentication.

 ## What you need to do?

-1. Download the makecutomfields.php and CallAPI.php files and place them in the directory which has the **scipts folder**, which containts the javascript file that is calling the php files.
+1. Download the `makecutomfields.php` and `CallAPI.php` files and place them in your `admin` or `user` directory.

 <p align="center">
   <img src="https://github.com/Arcadier/Tutorials/blob/master/Simpler%20way%20of%20making%20Custom%20Fields/images/directoryForPhp.JPG"/>
  </p>

-2. Copy paste the following function into the script you want to use it in.
+2. Copy & paste the following function into the script you want to use.

   ```javascript
   function makeCustomField(name,table,exists,code,id,value){